Marwick families

 Middle row - Anne Craigie and George Craigie

-The Ninth Devil.
-Devil no. 9, Isaac Marwick married Betsy Yorston and their son Hugh married Lydia Gibson from Langskaill.
-Hugh and Lydia were the parents of Dr. Hugh Marwick, the noted Orkney scholar and historian.
+The Ninth Devil: Number Nine Devil Isaac Marwick married Betsy Yorston and their son Hugh married Lydia Gibson from Langskaill.
+Hugh and Lydia were the parents of Dr Hugh Marwick, the noted Orkney scholar and historian.

 (Photo - T. Gibson)

-The Tenth Devil.
-The youngest devil, Craigie, married twice.
+The Tenth Devil: The youngest Devil, Craigie, married twice.
 It is possible that there are descendants in England from the first marriage.
 Children of the second marriage moved to Utah.
 There may be descendants in that state or in Idaho or Oregon.
-Two great grandchilren of Craigie were twins, Leverett M. Flint and his sister Lillian E. Flint born in 1910.
+Two great grandchilren of Craigie were twins, Leverett M Flint and his sister Lillian E Flint born in 1910.
 They were resident in Portland, Oregon in 1925 but no trace of either of them has been found since then.
-If anyone can supply information about them, please contact me.

 Marwicks of Coatbridge

-About 1890, Robert W. Marwick, a grandson of the second devil, moved with his wife and children to Coatbridge in Lanarkshire, Scotland.
-There are numerous descendants including Robin Marwick, a retired architect, who lives in Coatbridge.
-Robin is a past chairman of Albion Rovers Football Club and the author of two books on the club.
+About 1890, Robert W Marwick, a grandson of the Second Devil, moved with his wife and children to Coatbridge in Lanarkshire, Scotland.
+There are numerous descendants including Robin Marwick, a retired architect, who lived in Coatbridge.
+Robin was chairman of Albion Rovers Football Club and the author of two books on the club.

 (Photo - by courtesy of Robin Marwick)